 Verse 16: Jesus used the Aramaic form of her name Miriam.
-This would be the name of familiarity, the name which her family and friends knew her by and the name which He had always used in speaking to her.
+This would be the name of familiarity, the name which her family and friends and Jesus always used in speaking to her.
 Clearly Mary heard in that one word the voice she knew so well.
 It must have also been spoken in the manner she knew well.
 In this one-word Jesus conveyed His love and compassion.
 So, we remind you again the words of Jesus: